Coarctation of the aorta

 - High blood pressure in the arms

-- A blood pressure difference between the arms and legs, with higher blood pressure in the arms and lower blood pressure in the legs
+- A difference in blood pressure between the arms and legs — blood pressure in the legs is lower than blood pressure in the arms

 - A weak or delayed pulse in the legs

-- A heart murmur — an abnormal whooshing sound caused by faster blood flow through the narrowed area
+- A whooshing sound caused by faster blood flow through the narrowed artery (heart murmur)

 Tests to confirm a diagnosis of coarctation of the aorta may include:

 - Echocardiogram.
-Echocardiograms use sound waves to create moving images of your heart that can be viewed on a video screen.
-This test can often show your doctor the location and severity of the aortic coarctation.
-It can also reveal other heart defects, such as a bicuspid aortic valve.
-Doctors often use echocardiograms to diagnose coarctation of the aorta and determine best treatment options for you.
+This test uses sound waves to create images of the heart in motion.
+An echocardiogram can often show the location and severity of aortic coarctation.
+It can also reveal other congenital heart defects, such as a bicuspid aortic valve.
+An echocardiogram is often used to diagnose coarctation of the aorta and guide treatment.

 - Chest X-ray.
-A chest X-ray creates images of your heart and lungs.
+A chest X-ray creates images of the heart and lungs.
 A chest X-ray might show a narrowing in the aorta at the site of the coarctation or an enlarged section of the aorta or both.

-- Magnetic resonance imaging (MRI).
-An MRI uses a powerful magnetic field and radio waves to produce detailed images of your heart and blood vessels.
-This test can show the location and severity of the coarctation of the aorta, damage to other blood vessels, and any other heart defects.
-Your doctor may also use MRI results to guide treatment.
+- Cardiac magnetic resonance imaging (MRI).
+This test uses magnetic fields and radio waves to create detailed images of the heart and blood vessels.
+It can show the location and severity of the coarctation of the aorta, damage to other blood vessels, and other heart defects.
+Your care provider may also use MRI results to guide treatment.

 - Computerized tomography (CT) scan.
-A CT scan uses a series of X-rays to create detailed cross-sectional images of your body.
+A CT scan uses a series of X-rays to create detailed cross-sectional images of the body.

 Cardiac catheterization can help determine the severity of the aortic coarctation.
 Catheter procedures may also be used to perform certain treatments for coarctation of the aorta.